 We dropped our bags at the motel reception, and headed to a nearby Subway to grab some lunch.

 After lunch, we returned to our motel, where the reception kindly helped organise us a maxi taxi to the Greyhound depot in town.

 After a short wait, a man arrived with a van.
 We loaded on our luggage, and were away.

 Our driver regailed us with tidbits about St Louis as we headed towards the Greyhound depot in town.
 He explained the rich local music scene, and was (mistakenly) under the impression at first that we were in a band.

 It was really nice to hear about the local music scene, and it was a bit of a shame we were only getting a sense of this side of the city as we were leaving.
 We didn’t get to see a lot of St Louis outside our day trip the day prior, being stranded way out near the airport.

 We soon arrived at the depot downtown.

 Our driver unloaded our luggage, and bade us farewell.
-We went through the depot and got on to our bus.
+After a bit of a wait, during which we grabbed dinner, we went through the depot and got on to our bus.